Franz Kafka: Education

-After leaving elementary school in 1893, Kafka was admitted to the rigorous classics-oriented state gymnasium, Altstädter Deutsches Gymnasium, an academic secondary school at Old Town Square, within the Kinský Palace.
+After leaving elementary school in 1893, Kafka was admitted to the rigorous classics-oriented state gymnasium, Altstädter Deutsches Gymnasium, an academic secondary school at Old Town Square, located within Kinský Palace.
 German was the language of instruction, but Kafka also spoke and wrote in Czech.
 He studied the latter at the gymnasium for eight years, achieving good grades.
-Although Kafka received compliments for his Czech, he never considered himself fluent in the language, though he spoke German with a Czech accent.
+Kafka received compliments for his Czech, but never considered himself fluent in the language.
+He spoke German with a Czech accent.
 He completed his Matura exams in 1901.

-Admitted to the Deutsche Karl-Ferdinands-Universität of Prague in 1901, Kafka began studying chemistry but switched to law after two weeks.
-Although this field did not excite him, it offered a range of career possibilities which pleased his father.
+Kafka was admitted to the Deutsche Karl-Ferdinands-Universität of Prague in 1901.
+He was originally admitted for philosophy, and he had additionally signed up for chemistry.
+Kafka began studying chemistry but switched to law after two weeks.
+Although this field did not excite him, it offered a range of career possibilities, which pleased his father.
 In addition, law required a longer course of study, giving Kafka time to take classes in German studies and art history.
 He also joined a student club, Lese- und Redehalle der Deutschen Studenten (Reading and Lecture Hall of the German students), which organised literary events, readings and other activities.
 Among Kafka's friends were the journalist Felix Weltsch, who studied philosophy, the actor Yitzchak Lowy who came from an orthodox Hasidic Warsaw family, and the writers Ludwig Winder, Oskar Baum and Franz Werfel.

 At the end of his first year of studies, Kafka met Max Brod, a fellow law student who became a close friend for life.
 Years later, Brod coined the term Der enge Prager Kreis ("The Close Prague Circle") to describe the group of writers, which included Kafka, Felix Weltsch and Brod himself.
 Brod soon noticed that, although Kafka was shy and seldom spoke, what he said was usually profound.
-Kafka was an avid reader throughout his life; together he and Brod read Plato's Protagoras in the original Greek, on Brod's initiative, and Flaubert's L'éducation sentimentale and La Tentation de St. Antoine (The Temptation of Saint Anthony) in French, at his own suggestion.
-Kafka considered Fyodor Dostoyevsky, Gustav Flaubert, Nikolai Gogol, Franz Grillparzer, and Heinrich von Kleist to be his "true blood brothers".
-Besides these, he took an interest in Czech literature and was also very fond of the works of Goethe.
-Kafka was awarded the degree of Doctor of Law on 18 June 1906 and performed an obligatory year of unpaid service as law clerk for the civil and criminal courts.
+Kafka was an avid reader throughout his life; together he and Brod read Plato's Protagoras in the original Greek, on Brod's initiative, and Gustave Flaubert's L'éducation sentimentale and La Tentation de St. Antoine (The Temptation of Saint Anthony) in French, at his own suggestion.
+Kafka considered Fyodor Dostoevsky, Flaubert, Nikolai Gogol, Franz Grillparzer, and Heinrich von Kleist to be his "true blood brothers".
+Besides these, he took an interest in Czech literature and was also fond of the works of Johann Wolfgang von Goethe, though his "admiration for Goethe was, however, somewhat ambivalent: 'By the power of his works Goethe probably holds back the development of the German language.'"
+Kafka was awarded the degree of Doctor of Law on 18 June 1906 and performed an obligatory year of unpaid service as a law clerk for the civil and criminal courts.